Iconic Foods of Canada: Ontario

 One of the region’s oldest restaurants, the 60-year-old Charcoal Steak House, has served pigtails for more than a half-century.
 It’s still on the menu with a brown sugar sweet sauce and apple marmalade and sits alongside east coast oysters and sichuan calamari.
 That modern contrast includes a re-working of a pork classic: Jonathan Gushue, at The Berlin Restaurant, cooks down pig trotter and adds foie gras to make a scrumptious torchon.

-Restaurants in the townships like Kennedy’s Roadhouse, Old Heidelberg Restaurant and The Blue Moon have historically served pigtails as well.
-The latter, a 164-year-old former stage coach stop, has even featured a pigtail wonton.
+Restaurants in the townships like Kennedy’s Roadhouse and the Old Heidelberg Restaurant have historically served pigtails as well.

 Rolled ribs (rolled, stuffed spare ribs) are served with mashed potatoes, gravy and sauerkraut.
 Schnitzel and cabbage rolls round out menus that really schmeck.
 At the Heidelberg, the region’s oldest brew pub, busloads of people visit from Toronto to enjoy another Germanic classic: bone-in smoked pork hocks – they are smokey, hugely meaty and delicious with a side of pickled red cabbage.
 Sadly, the Blue Moon recently took their classic Limburger and onion sandwich off the menu.
 More’s the pity.